Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You integrate a cloud- hosted Jenkins server and a new Azure DevOps deployment You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
 Solution: You create a service hook subscription that uses the code pushed event.Does this meet the goal?

-- [x] Yes
+- [x] Yes.
-- [ ] No
+- [ ] No.

 ### Your company has a project in Azure DevOps for a new web application.
 The company uses Service Now for change management.
 You need to ensure that a change request is processed before any components can be deployed to the production environment.
 What are two ways to integrate into the Azure DevOps release pipeline?
 Each correct answer presents a complete solution.
 NOTE: Each correct selection is worth one point.

-- [x] Define a deployment control that invokes the Service Now SOAP AP
+- [x] Define a deployment control that invokes the Service Now SOAP AP.
 - [ ] Define a post deployment gate after the deployment to the QA stage.
-- [ ] Define a deployment control that invokes the ServiceNow REST AP
+- [ ] Define a deployment control that invokes the ServiceNow REST AP.
 - [ ] Define a pre deployment gate before the deployment to the Prod stage.

 ### You are designing the development process for your company.
 You need to recommend a solution for continuous inspection of the company's code base to locate common code patterns that are known to be problematic.
 What should you include in the recommendation?

-- [ ] Microsoft Visual Studio test plans
+- [ ] Microsoft Visual Studio test plans.
-- [ ] Gradle wrapper scripts
+- [ ] Gradle wrapper scripts.
-- [x] SonarCloud analysis
+- [x] SonarCloud analysis.
-- [ ] the JavaScript task runner
+- [ ] the JavaScript task runner.

 ### Your company has a project in Azure DevOps for a new application.
 The application will be deployed to several Azure virtual machines that run Windows Server 2016.
 You need to recommend a deployment strategy for the virtual machines.
 The strategy must meet the following requirements: Ensure that the virtual machines maintain a consistent configuration.
 Minimize administrative effort to configure the virtual machines.
 What should you include in the recommendation?